Find out which program is right for you and how to apply

 - You can visit your local Social Security office and apply in person

-Regardless of which option you choose, you’ll need to have the following information handy:
+Regardless of which method you choose, you’ll need to gather the following information for your application:

 - Workers’ compensation information (settlement agreement, date of injury, claim number)